Wreck Dive, St Elmos Bay, Valletta, Malta

 The bridge sits proudly on the top of the wreck and allows divers the opportunity to see loads of marine life and underwater fauna.
 If you are into your photography, make sure you spend some time here.

 You must be certified to dive to a depth of 18 meters to dive this site, as such we would require a minimum of Open Water Diver certification.
-We would also recommend Nitrox Diver.
+We would also recommend being a Nitrox Diver.